 His activities mainly focus on IT development and quantitative and qualitative methodologies and include four areas:

-– Choice, implementation, repair and maintenance of the center’s computer hardware: being the IT manager of the CSI, Frédéric Vergnaud acts as a mediator between the Computing Centre of the École des Mines and the CSI by helping the staff to become familiar with- and master the newly implemented technologies (LDAP, IMAP, WebDav, Zimbra, NAS Server).
+– IT manager of the CSI and UMR I3: Frédéric Vergnaud is the relay of the DSI of the École des Mines and the CNRS by helping the staff to become familiar with- and master the newly implemented technologies (LDAP, IMAP, WebDav, Zimbra, NAS server, encryption).

-– Teaching: Frédéric Vergnaud is a member of the teaching staff of the course “Description of Controversies” intended for first-year engineering students at Mines-ParisTech.
+– Teaching: Upon his arrival at the CSI, Frédéric Vergnaud joined the the teaching staff of the course “Description of Controversies” intended for first-year engineering students at Mines-ParisTech.
 After having conducted tutorials in quantitative analysis, he is now in charge of supervising the students in the development of the websites they design to present their work.

 * According summaries present in the bibliographic database